kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Batch Convert](../assets/images/screenshot_dialog_convert.png){: .align-center}

-To start batch conversion, simply press the `Run` button.
+To start batch conversion, press the `Run` button.

 For information on the export settings, see [Adjusting Export Settings](#adjusting-export-settings) below.
 Image names are used as filenames by default.